jamesBaker361/TF-TI2I/README.md

 ```
 ## 🐾1.
 Run

-With the environment installed, directly run the following script, to interactively utilizing the FreeCond framework
+With the environment installed, directly run the following script.
+(Our method is based on the modification of SD3.5 model, which might require around 40GB VRAM (can be deployed on 2 x RTX4090))
 ### 1.1 Gradio Interface
 * 👍User-friendly, direct image generation
 * 👎Limit controlbilty